ronak66/EEG-Workflow-System/README.md

 ## Overview
- - This project aims at building an easy to use graphical interface that can streamline the configuration of the parameters controlling individual processing sub-routines and thus make it easy to design complicated data flows and execute them.
+ - This project aims at building an easy to use graphical interface that can streamline the configuration of the parameters controlling individual processing sub-routines and thus make it easy to design complicated data flows and execute them for EEG signal processing and classsification.

- Workflows are designed using individual component blocks that have completely configurable inputs, outputs and properties.
+ - Workflows are designed using individual component blocks that have completely configurable inputs, outputs and properties.
 The Blocks can be combined and rearranged at runtime without making any modification to code.

  - Efforts are also targeted to make the tool user friendly and enable easy deployment of workflows on distributed